La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 > Table 2 [Pronunciation].
 How to pronounce _gua\spi_ phonemes.
 Nonstandard C's are shown; C's without examples are as in English.
 Standard radio broadcast accent is close to correct for the V's; Spanish is closer.
-Pronounce the vowels as one sound, not a glide between two sounds as in ``eye''.
+Pronounce the vowels as one sound, not a glide between two sounds as in eye.

 * * *

 Table 1 [Phonemes] shows the phonemes, categorized by tongue position and sound type.
 Some phonemes are represented confusingly in English, e.g. `sh' which sounds like neither `s' nor `h'.
 So in _gua\spi_ they are assigned individual letters which differ from English usage --- `q' for `sh'.
 Table 2 [Pronunciation] gives examples of these, and all the vowels.
 There is a 1-1 relation between written and spoken _gua\spi_.
 Written blanks have no sound, and are optional.
 There is no distinction between upper and lower case.

 All words must begin with a C and end with a V so foreign words must be modified to fit.
 They appear in _gua\spi_ as possibly several CnVn syllables.
-A prefix, most commonly _``qo''_ for a foreign name, signals that the syllables are not to be looked up in the dictionary and are to be kept together when other compound words are split up during organization.
+A prefix, most commonly _qo_ for a foreign name, signals that the syllables are not to be looked up in the dictionary and are to be kept together when other compound words are split up during organization.

 ## Grammar by Tones --- How Words Join

 The grammar is stated in Backus-Naur form in the Appendix.
 The job of grammar is to stick words together into phrases (_zdua_). _Gua\spi_ grammar produces a strict tree-structure parse for each sentence wherein one phrase is at the root forming the main sentence, and each phrase has an ordered list of zero or more sub-phrases.
 The grammar does not support meaning of any kind --- no tenses, no possessives, no nouns, no verbs.
 These ideas are handled at the organizational and semantic levels, using the grammar as a foundation.
 Like its morphology, the grammar of _gua\spi_ is nearly minimal.

-For grammatical purposes there is only one kind of phrase (though distinctions are made at the organizational level), but words have five categories: the two grammar words _``fu''_ and _``fi''_ , sentence start prefixes, other prefixes, and everything else.
-The main part of a phrase is a sequence of one or more words collectively called the ``phrase predicate''; any prefixes in this must come first.
+For grammatical purposes there is only one kind of phrase (though distinctions are made at the organizational level), but words have five categories: the two grammar words _fu_ and _fi_ , sentence start prefixes, other prefixes, and everything else.
+The main part of a phrase is a sequence of one or more words collectively called the phrase predicate; any prefixes in this must come first.
 During grammatical analysis there may be several content words in the predicate, though later transformations split up all compound words into separate phrases.
 After any of the prefixes or after the whole predicate the sub-phrases are interspersed where convenient; they attach to the current phrase at the next higher level.

 Fig. 1 [Parsetree] shows a parse tree for a simple sentence with two levels of sub-phrases.
 The tones (see Table 3 [tones]) show the level of each word relative to the one before it.